geraldaungst/exandria-campaign/60 Locations/Wildemount/Cyrios Mountains/Monastery of Dimensional Harmony.md

 ### Description

 > This wide, open area serves as the intersection of two major corridors.
 The ceiling rises higher here - about 15 feet - and the space feels more like a natural cavern that has been smoothed and widened.
-Stone markers carved with symbols in Giant script point toward different areas: "Living Quarters," "Workshop," "Sacred Spaces," and "Research Areas."
+Stone markers in the floor are carved with large symbols.

 ### Features

-- **Directional Markers**: Stone signs indicating "Living Quarters," "Workshop," "Sacred Spaces," and "Research Areas"
+- **Directional Markers**: Stone markers in the floor, written in Giant, indicating "Living Quarters," "Workshop," "Sacred Spaces," and "Research Areas"
 - **Natural Acoustics**: Sounds carry well here, making it easy to hear activity in connected areas
 - **Traffic Hub**: All major monastery areas can be reached from here
 - **Construction**: _[Combination - natural space enhanced with worked stone]_